calistajlee/cse15l-lab-reports/Lab_Report_5/lab-report-5-week-10.md

 * **Describe which implementation is correct, or neither if both give the wrong output**

-Neither implementation in my markdownparser file or the given markdownparse file is correct.
-As you can see in the pictures below, both files' actual outputs do not match the expected output.
+My implementation in my markdown file is correct.
+In the given markdownparse file, the implementation is incorrect.
+As you can see in the pictures below, the given markdown parser file's actual output does not match the expected output as there are no links in the output.

 * **Indicate both actual outputs (provide screenshots) and also what the expected output is (list the links that are expected in the output).**